Inside Lewis & Clark

 Our 110+ student-led clubs and organizations play a huge role in building that community on campus.
 At Lewis & Clark, you’ll find plenty of opportunities to join clubs where you will develop lifelong friendships through shared interests, discover new passions, or recruit others to start a brand-new organization.

-- <blockquote> <p></p> <div class="lw_profiles_774"> <p> I couldn’t have found a better community than the one I discovered at Lewis & Clark.
+• <blockquote> <p></p> <div class="lw_profiles_774"> <p> I couldn’t have found a better community than the one I discovered at Lewis & Clark.
 The friendships I’ve made here are lasting, and the memories I’ve created over the past four years have shaped who I want to be, the people I want to surround myself with, and the goals I aim to achieve.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/22813-shelby-castro">Shelby Castro BA ’25</a> <br/> <span class="quoted-profile_meta">Ventura, California</span> </p> </blockquote>

-- <blockquote> <p></p> <div class="lw_profiles_774"> <p> I really enjoy the live music scene in Portland, and being able to volunteer at The Coop introduced me to a lot of new bands I never thought to explore.
+• <blockquote> <p></p> <div class="lw_profiles_774"> <p> I really enjoy the live music scene in Portland, and being able to volunteer at The Coop introduced me to a lot of new bands I never thought to explore.
 I just recently joined intramural volleyball and it has been a blast.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/18332-grayson-smith">Grayson Smith BA ’25</a> <br/> <span class="quoted-profile_meta">Oakland, California</span> </p> </blockquote>

-- <blockquote> <p></p> <div class="lw_profiles_774"> <p> Being a small community, there are so many different support systems and social outlets on campus.
-Honestly, I have a hard time doing everything that I want to.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/18353-bode-dalton">Bode Dalton BA ’25</a> <br/> <span class="quoted-profile_meta">Idaho Springs, Colorado</span> </p> </blockquote>
+• <blockquote> <p></p> <div class="lw_profiles_774"> <p> Being on a campus like L&C, there are so many opportunities and activities, allowing me to connect with some of my closest friends to this day.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/22185-sonali-blair">Sonali Blair BA ’25</a> <br/> <span class="quoted-profile_meta">Denver, Colorado</span> </p> </blockquote>

 Pacific Northwest Playground